IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-data-bid-stream.md

    1. Receives the UID2 tokens.
    1. Decrypts the UID2 tokens into raw UID2s and uses them.

+   (**GWH_KT 4/2: AT comment that DSP must check optout.
+Not sure exactly where that fits in the sequence... before decrypt probably?**)

 The following diagram illustrates the UID2 sharing workflow for publishers.